 3 Perfect Pismo Beach

-Around an hour and a half from SB lies the laidback town of Pismo.
+Around an hour and a half from Santa Barbara, located within the county of San Luis Obispo, lies the laidback town of Pismo.
 Set on a coastal bluff, Dolphin Bay has an enviable location overlooking the majestic Pacific coastline emblazoned on so many California travel brochures.
 It also happens to be the best place for sea view sunset, romantic outdoor fire pits included.
 The large suites, family rooms and pool make Dolphin Bay a prime stop off for multi-gen and family holidaymakers.

 4 Perfect Paso